 We agree with IFI that the MI Appropriate Assessment does state that 'bottom mussel culture does have an overall positive role in the ecosystem' but disagree with them in their assertion that there is no scientific information used to back up the MI claim.
-We note that the MI Appropriate

-Assessment does use some scientific references and indeed we can provide more at the end of this response in our Bibliography.
+We note that the MI Appropriate Assessment does use some scientific references and indeed we can provide more at the end of this response in our Bibliography.

-We wish to stress strongly that no part of sites T03/49, T03, 71 and T03/77 are intertidal: they are always subtidal.
+We wish to stress strongly that no part of sites T03/91A nor T03/48A are intertidal: they are always subtidal.

 Again IFI are concerned with oxygen levels in paragraph 4 page 2 of their objection whilst completely not grasping the major threat to oxygen levels at the bay scale which comes from eutrophication caused by algal blooms.
 Our mussels when relayed form patches on the seabed and thus do not form a 'monoculture layer' on the seabed.
 Nor does it cause anoxia underneath the mussel patches.
 But there is scientific research to suggest that increased denitrification can occur underneath shellfish and thus again this drives the ecosystem away from eutrophication.
 The mussel patches increase the habitat structure and provide a haven for small crustaceans and moulting crab which in turn are food for larger marine creatures.
-With the exclusion of T03/71 mussel farming has been ongoing on our sites for almost 50 years now and still we have no detrimental impact on the benthic community.
+Mussel farming has been ongoing on our sites for almost 50 years now and still we have no detrimental impact on the benthic community.